namor5772/ASXscraper/README.md

   ![alt text](images/OpenpyxlInstall.png "Selenium Install")
 - You can confirm installation analagously to Selenium above.

-## Install the Chrome Drive
+## Install the Chrome Driver

 This an interface used by Selenium to control the Chrome browser.
 You need a version consistent with your version of Chrome.

-- Find our which version of the Chrome browser you are using.
+- Find out which version of the Chrome browser you are using.
   - In the browser window click the three-dot icon in the top-right corner and select **Help=>About Google Chrome**

     ![alt text](images/Chrome.png "Chrome version")